varnish/Varnish-Book/varnish_book.rst

    .. vcs-key

-   You can add multiple as many custom ``vcs-key`` tags as you need in your VCL code.
+   You can add as many custom ``vcs-key`` tags as you need in your VCL code.
-   Therefore, you can define your own metrics to collect and analyze aggregated data.
+   This allows you to define your own metrics.

    ..
 Examples: